Annapurna Base Camp Trek 7 Days

 Yes, Annapurna Base Camp Trek is safe almost all the way up to base camp.
 While most of the path is safe most of the trekkers fear Deurali as it is an avalanche zone and a bit risky.
 However, the chances of an avalanche itself are low and we cross Deurali early morning with experienced guides so, the chances of being caught are almost impossible.
 Hence, you can trek the Annapurna Base Camp easily.

-The Annapurna base camp trek is nearly 41 miles / 65 miles that take you from Pokhara to Annapurna Base Camp and bring you back to Pokhara.
+The Annapurna base camp trek is nearly 41 miles / 65 kms that take you from Pokhara to Annapurna Base Camp and bring you back to Pokhara.

 Annapurna Base Camp trek can be started from Pokhara directly if you are at Pokhara.
 However, we can also arrange this trek for you including the transportation from Kathmandu.